 - The coating is starting to flake or bubble

-If the underlying steel is still in good condition, though, there’s no need to replace your roof – a fresh coat of paint may be all that’s needed to refresh your roof and boost your home’s curb appeal if you plan to sell.
+If the underlying steel is still in good condition, though, there’s no need to replace your roof or do a full roof restoration – a pressure clean and a fresh coat of paint may be all that’s needed to refresh your roof and boost your home’s curb appeal if you plan to sell.

 What Does Painting a Roof Involve?